Well done on booking a session with Dr Nell. Below are some suggestions and questions that will allow us to maximise this process:

 Drink water – lemon squeezed in water.
 Try to refrain from caffeine and alcohol.

+Allow for significantly more rest and sleep after your sessions.
 Keep moving (slowly, gently, loosely, easily).
 If there is pain with movement, experiment with strategies to alleviate or alter the pain.

 Use thermal modalities (hot/cold) freely and frequently.